Generate project documentation using GitHub Copilot

 For example, create a README.md file at the root of the workspace, and the insert the suggested content into the file.

-You can use the ask mode to suggest updates for specific sections of your project after creating the document, or use other GitHub Copilot tools to help with updates.
+You can use the Ask agent mode to suggest updates for specific sections of your project after creating the document, or use other GitHub Copilot tools to help with updates.

-Use the edit mode to generate project documentation
+Use the Plan mode to generate project documentation

-Use the following process to generate project documentation, such as README.md file, using the edit mode:
+Use the following process to generate project documentation, such as a README.md file, using the Plan mode:

-2. Open the Chat view and start a new chat session using the edit mode.
+Open the Chat view and start a new chat session using the Plan mode.

-For example: "I need to create a README file that can be used for the GitHub repository.
-The file should be formatted as markdown.
-Create a README.md file in the root workspace folder.
-The README file needs to include the following sections: Project Title, Description, Table of Contents, Installation, Usage, Features, Configuration, and License."
+For example: "I need to create a README file and supporting documentation for this project.
+The README should include: Project Title, Description, Table of Contents, Installation, Usage, Features, Configuration, and License."

 Use the agent mode to generate project documentation